lukamanitta/dotfiles/README.md

 my dotfiles :)

-sync.sh takes system dotfiles and pushes them to here
-restore.sh takes here dotfiles and pushes them to system
+to_github.sh takes system dotfiles and pushes them to here to_system.sh takes here dotfiles and pushes them to system